k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/04_fabric_tdm_library.md

 - [TDM LU](#tdm-lu)
 - [TDM_LIBRARY LU](#tdm_library-lu)

-Note that the TDM Library must be imported to the Fabric project created for TDM.
+The TDM Library must be imported to the Fabric project created for TDM.
 Download the TDM library from [this link](TDM_V7.2_LIBRARY.k2export) .

 ## TDM Library - Shared Objects

 ### TDM Web Services

-Import and deploy all TDM Web Services (APIs) to Fabric project.
+Import and deploy all TDM Web Services (APIs) to the Fabric project.
 These Web Services are invoked by the TDM GUI application and comprise the back-end layer of the TDM GUI application.

 Since the TDM categories contain the product's Web Services, it is recommended to add the project's Web Services into separate categories to simplify upgrading the TDM version.